The onion tomato chutney is like the cousin of coconut chutney. It is indispensable and comes to everyone’s rescue when there is no coconut at home.

 - Switch off flame and let cool completely.

-- Once cool, blend to a smooth puree in a blender adding about 1 tbsp water if necessary.
+- Once cool, blend to a smooth puree in a blender adding about 1 tablespoon water if necessary.

 - To temper, heat sesame oil and pop the mustard seeds.